kubawolanin/ha-reaper/README.md

 - enabling/disabling metronome
 - enabling/disabling repeat
 - starting and stopping recording
+- sensor for total number of tracks
+- sensor for armed tracks
 - a service for running REAPER actions, start recording, undo and redo

 ![](preview.png)